mirjak/draft-kuehlewind-quic-substrate/draft-kuehlewind-quic-substrate.md

 --- abstract

 QUIC is a new, emerging transport protocol.
-Similarily as TCP is used today as encapsulation or tunneling protocol, there is an expectation that QUIC will be used as a substrate when widely deployed.
-Using QUIC instead of TCP in existing scenarios can have a benefit of avoiding support for different protocols if the inner protocol is also QUIC.
-Further, use of QUIC enables new opperunties for the respective tunneling or encapsulation usage due to low latency and multistreaming support.
+Similarily to how TCP is used today as proxying or tunneling protocol, there is an expectation that QUIC will be used as a substrate once it is widely deployed.
+Using QUIC instead of TCP in existing scenarios will allow proxying and tunneling services to maintain the benefits of QUIC natively, without degrading the peformance and security characteristics.
+QUIC also opens up new opportunties for these services to have lower latency and better multistreaming support.
 This document summarizes current and future usage scenarios to derive requirements for QUIC and to provide additional protocol considerations.